For those looking to get a head-start on adding some useful settings to the admin…

 Getting Set Up

-One of the first things you’ll notice, if you go to BackupBuddy -> Backups in the WordPress admin, is that there are two backup profiles already set up for you.
+One of the first things you’ll notice if you go to BackupBuddy -> Backups in the WordPress admin, is that there are two backup profiles already set up for you.
 One is for your full site, meaning your site files and database, and the other is for just your database.
 Clicking on either one of these profiles will begin a backup manually, right away.
 But the real strength of the plugin is that these profiles can be customized.
 The gear icon next to each one of your profiles will take you to a modal box where you can set up exactly what is you want to backup.
-For full backups, you can even chose exactly which files and database columns the plugin should pay attention to.
+For full backups, you can even choose exactly which files and database columns the plugin should pay attention to.
 And for each profile, you can set up a default location, local or remote, to store the backup.
 Of course, you can also create your own custom profile, by clicking the plus icon, specifying your backup and choosing your settings.

 All of these settings, by the way, have global defaults.
 To access these you can go to BackupBuddy -> Settings where you will see some details about specific backups, as well as some basic configuration options.
 For instance, you can set an ImportBuddy password (which I’ll go over in a bit), which will be used by default.
 Most of the settings in this section can be overridden on an individual basis, but it is good to go through them and make sure everything is set correctly.